somedatapacket/docs.humio.com/content/configuration/authentication/saml.md

 SAML_IDP_CERTIFICATE=$PATH_TO_PEM # e.g. /home/humio/GoogleIDPCertificate-humio.com.pem
 ```

 When a user tries to access Humio the authentication flow will start by redirecting the user to `$IDP_SIGNON_URL`.
-Upon a successfull authentication the user will be redirected back to Humio where a Humio specific access token will be issued.
+Upon a successful authentication the user will be redirected back to Humio where a Humio specific access token will be issued.
 For the redirects to work properly a [`PUBLIC_URL`]({{< relref "configuration/_index.md#public_url" >}}) must be configured.
 For details about the flow see https://en.wikipedia.org/wiki/SAML_2.0#Web_Browser_SSO_Profile.

 The `$IDP_ENTITY_ID` identifies your IDP and is used internally in the authentication flow.